search out chocolate curators wherever you go

 I hope you someday find your way to visit Jack at Chocolate Covered, where I bought this gorgeously wrapped bar from France made from Cuban cocoa.
 I’ll be taking it to Cuba with me to enjoy as I celebrate World Chocolate Day while investigating the world of Cuban cacao and chocolate.
 Where will you be celebrating World Chocolate Day, and what kind of chocolate will you be eating?

-If you’re in Canada, you may recall two terrific chocolate curators I previously introduced you to: JoJo CoCo located near Ottawa, Canada, is featured in this post along with one of my favourite Canadian chocolate makers.
-And The Candy Bar in Toronto is another terrific shop where you will meet Paola, a chocolate curator with a terrific smile.
+For those in Canada, two terrific chocolate curators are Joanne Mutter of JoJo CoCo located in Kanata near Ottawa, Canada.
+And The Candy Bar in Toronto is another terrific shop where you will meet Paola Giavedoni, a chocolate curator with a terrific smile.

 I promise to continue my quest for the most amazing chocolate shops of the world.
 If you know of one that I absolutely must check out, please do tell!
 And enjoy your chocolate.
 On World Chocolate Day and always.